(Effective May 23, 2017)

 6.5.4 Secretary: Shall keep the minutes of the meetings of the members and of the Board of Directors; see that all notices are given in accordance with the provisions of these Bylaws or as required by law; and in general perform all duties incident to the office of Secretary, and such other duties as may be assigned by the President or by the Board of Directors.

-6.5.5 Directors: All Directors shall assist the officers, represent the organization, and perform others duties assigned by the President or the Board of Directors.
+6.5.5 Directors: All Directors shall assist the officers, represent the organization, and perform other duties assigned by the President or the Board of Directors.

-6.5.5 Immediate Past President: The Immediate Past President may serve up to one year in an advisory, non-voting role to the board of directors.
+6.5.5 Immediate Past President: The Immediate Past President may serve one year in an advisory, non-voting role to the board of directors.

-Section 6.6 Composition of the Management Committee: Shall be composed of the President, President-Elect, Secretary and Treasurer.
+Section 6.6 Composition of the Management Committee: Shall be composed of the President, President-Elect, Secretary, and Treasurer.
 The management committee shall keep regular minutes of its proceedings and report the same to the Board of Directors at each regular meeting of the Board.
 The purpose of the management committee is to focus on the business requirements of Corporation.
+The strategic management committee will meet on an as-needed basis.

 Section 6.7 Compensation: Directors as such shall not receive any stated salaries for their services, but by resolution of the Board members a nominal fixed sum and expenses of attendance, if any, may be allowed for attendance at each regular or special meeting of the Board.